mitsuba-renderer/mitsuba3/docs/src/key_topics/scene_format.rst

         <bsdf type="diffuse" id="my_material">
             <!-- Reference the texture named my_image and pass it
-                 to the BRDF as the reflectance parameter -->
+                 to the BSDF as the reflectance parameter -->
             <ref name="reflectance" id="my_image"/>
         </bsdf>